When I am hired, my clients always say two things:

 - My goal is to make enough money so I can sponsor my family to help them immigrate to the US.

-Although these meetings help me assess the team, the true benefit is starting a relationship with the Reps.
+Although these meetings help me assess the team, the true benefit is starting a relationship with the reps who makeup my new team.
 This has paid off for me innumerable times.

 So few leaders do them, it’s a shame.

-I take notes in my notebook during the meeting because there’s no way I can remember everything.
-I’ll transfer these to my staff log later.
+Take notes in your notebook during the meeting because there’s no way you can remember everything.
+I suggest transferring these to your staff log later.

 After doing this, I’ll review my notes and will start to identify 4 groups of reps: